nette-intellij/intellij-latte/README.md

 Donate
 ------

-You can now sponsor this open-source project through [Patreon](https://www.patreon.com/mesour).
+Does GitHub already have your 💳?
 Does Nette plugins save you development time?
-Send a couple of 💸 a month my way too.
-Thank you!
+[Send a couple of 💸 a month my way too.](https://github.com/sponsors/mesour) Thank you!

 One-time donations through [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GSDRZW9YGPE5G&source=url) are also accepted.
 To request an invoice, [contact me](mailto:matous.nemec@mesour.com) through e-mail.